melihyayla/Image-Processesing-Homeworks/README.md

 ----------------------------------------------------------------------------------------------------
 Homework 1

-Question 1: Question 1.
-Generate the following matrices(shapes) using the commands
+Question 1: Generate the following matrices(shapes) using the commands

 Question 2: Find the solution to the following group of linear equations:
 2x +3y + 5z + t = 1